Aggregation of autoregressive random fields and anisotropic long-range dependence: Auxiliary results

-The main result of this section is Theorem \ref{4Ntheo}.
-Its proof is based on the asymptotics of the Green function $g_4$ in Lemma \ref{lemma4N}, below.
-The proof of Lemma \ref{lemma4N} is given in Section~7 (Appendix).
+The main result of this section is Theorem~\ref{exist}, below, which provides sharp sufficient conditions for the convergence of the series in \eqref{stationary0} involving the quantity $\Psi (A,q,\mu)$ in \eqref{Psidef}.
+The proof of Theorem~\ref{exist} uses the following Lemma~\ref{lemPsi}.
+The proof of this lemma is given at the end of this subsection.